 My name is Wendy Li.
 I received my B.A. in Teaching English as a Foreign Language at Jiangxi Normal University, China, in 2010.
 After graduation, I worked as an English teacher in an international high school in Shenzhen, China for two years.
 This teaching experience led me to pursue a master degree in TESOL at Lancaster University, UK in 2013.
 My experience as a researcher inspired and motivated me to further my academic inquiry about second language learning and teaching.
 I joined the SLS program at Michigan State University in Fall 2015.
 Under the supervision of Dr. Peter I. De Costa, I completed my doctoral dissertation, titled, Tracing Chinese International Students' Language and Literacy Socialization Trajectories within and outside the First-year Writing Context in a U.S. University.
 My dissertation project is funded by the 2019 TIRF (The International Research Foundation for English Language Teaching) Doctoral Dissertation Grant.
 Currently, I'm working as an assistant professor at Nagoya University of Commerce & Business in Japan.

-Aside from the research experience, I’ve had opportunities to teach content courses at MSU.
-I taught Pedagogical Grammar (LLT 346) and Language Teaching Methods (LLT 307) at the undergraduate level.
+Aside from doing research, I also value and enjoy teaching and interacting with my students.
+At MSU, I taught Pedagogical Grammar (LLT 346) and Language Teaching Methods (LLT 307) at the undergraduate level.
 I also taught the online module of Second Language Learning (LLT 361).
 I will teach Language Teaching Methods (LLT 306) this Fall (2019).
-The teaching experience has afforded me opportunities to discuss language learning and teaching with students who were interested in becoming language teachers and to help them prepare for their future teaching career.
+At Nagoya, I have been teaching English and other content courses to undergraduate students, including Business Communication, English Fundamentals, English Intermediate, etc.